TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-26-1.png)

-4b) Plot of the autocorrelation function for the draws of each parameter (after burnin) and compute the effective sample size.
+f) Plot of the autocorrelation function for the draws of each parameter (after burnin) and compute the effective sample size.

 ``` r